 Emergency Support Services

-Sooke Emergency Support Services are community volunteers available to assist displaced residents in their time of need.
-Whether it is one home affected by a fire or flood or an entire neighborhood threatened by a forest fire, ESS volunteers are trained and able to provide aid, comfort and basic needs to residents of the community through those first critical hours of a disaster.
+Sooke residents who are forced from their homes due to fire, floods, earthquakes or other emergencies may receive emergency support services (ESS) for up to 72 hours.
+Sooke ESS members are community volunteers who receive training through Emergency Management BC (EMBC) sponsored courses, as well as the Sooke Emergency Program, to assist displaced residents in their time of need.
+Whether it is one home affected by a fire or flood or an entire neighborhood threatened by a forest fire, ESS volunteers are here to help during those first critical hours of a disaster.

-Neighbourhood Emergency Preparedness Program (NEPP) Presentations are available to a minimum group of six neighbours (from the same street, cul-de-sac or apartment, etc.) who are interested in joining forces to form a POD (group) to plan, prepare for, and share resources during emergencies.
+Neighbourhood Emergency Preparedness Program (NEPP) Presentations are available to a group of at least six neighbours (from the same street, cul-de-sac or apartment, etc.) who are interested in joining forces to form a POD (group) to plan, prepare for, and share resources during emergencies.
 Prepared neighbourhoods are resilient neighbourhoods.
 When you’re in it together, you’re stronger.

 For information on becoming a Volunteer ESS member, or for information on how to be better prepared for an emergency situation, contact the Fire Department at 250 642-5422.